SMB92/F4-SpawnEngine/README.md

 - Removed obsolete, commented-out function from SpGroupScript MultiPoint section.
 - Fix property description indentation on SpGroupScript and SpMiniPointScript so it displays properly in CK.
 - Added "Note on Dynamic Array Initialisation" at top of MasterScript.
-- Chnaged some function and script names for better effect.
+- Changed some function and script names for better effect.

 ###### MAJOR/MINOR FEATURE UPDATES/CHANGES/ADDITIONS:
 - [MINOR] (MENU) Performance Menu, World/Region Selection and Region Settings Menu added/completed (fragments).
 Added, consolidated and optimized functions to deal with setting of vars on all relevant scripts, mainly via new SetMenuVars() function that now appears in relevant scripts, as mentioned above.